nus-cs2103-AY2122S1/tp/docs/team/jiayi1129.md

     Without these two key components, the application would be incomplete as any standalone commands like `AddAppointmentCommand` is unable to be executed an affect any change.
   * Highlights: This feature requires the creation of a new `UniqueAppointmentList` to be used in the `Model` class to manage an appointment list.
     The `Appointment` class now implements the `Comparable` interface to have natural ordering, and the UI then displays a sorted appointment list that uses this natural comparator.

-* **New Feature**: Added persistent storage in Json for the Appointment class [#117](https://github.com/AY2122S1-CS2103T-T11-3/tp/pull/117)
-  * What it does: Allows the user to save and load the Appointment objects created while using the application.
-  * Justification: This feature is crucial to the product as clinic receptionists can now type in a command, exit the application, and come back and restart the application to see the exact same state the application is in since they last left.
-    The ability to save and load data is universally crucial for most applications today.
-  * Highlights: This feature requires the creation of a `JsonAdaptedAppointment` and `JsonAdaptedSession` class.
-    To be defensive, I added a layer of check in the function `toModelType` in `JsonSerializablePlannerMd.java` to ensure that the `Patient` and `Doctor` objects in the loaded `Appointment` objects do indeed exist in the application (since we have loaded all the `Patient` and `Doctor` objects prior to this).

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=jiayi1129&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-17&tabOpen=true&tabType=authorship&tabAuthor=jiayi1129&tabRepo=AY2122S1-CS2103T-T11-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false)

 * **Project Management**: